gongybable/gongybable.github.io/pages/System_Design/knowledge_base/index.md

         - Downstream servers such as caches and databases need to handle more simultaneous connections as upstream servers scale out

+* Load Balancing Methods
+    - Least Connection Method — This method directs traffic to the server with the fewest active connections.
+This approach is quite useful when there are a large number of persistent client connections which are unevenly distributed between the servers.

+    - Least Response Time Method — This algorithm directs traffic to the server with the fewest active connections and the lowest average response time.

+    - Least Bandwidth Method - This method selects the server that is currently serving the least amount of traffic measured in megabits per second (Mbps).

+    - Round Robin Method — This method cycles through a list of servers and sends each new request to the next server.
+When it reaches the end of the list, it starts over at the beginning.
+It is most useful when the servers are of equal specification and there are not many persistent connections.

+    - Weighted Round Robin Method — The weighted round-robin scheduling is designed to better handle servers with different processing capacities.
+Each server is assigned a weight.
+Servers with higher weights receive new connections before those with less weights and servers with higher weights get more connections than those with less weights.

+    - IP Hash — Under this method, a hash of the IP address of the client is calculated to redirect the request to a server.

 * Advantages:
     - Preventing requests from going to unhealthy servers